McKinney-Vento Homeless Assistance

 • Migratory children (as such term is defined in section 1309 of the Elementary and Secondary Education Act of 1965) who qualify as homeless because they are living in circumstances described above; and

-• Unaccompanied youth a youth not in the physical custody of a parent or guardian.
+• Unaccompanied youth which is defined as a youth not in the physical custody of a parent or guardian.

 In addition, according to McKinney-Vento, a fixed residence is one that is stationary, permanent, and not subject to change.
 A regular residence is one which is used on a regular (i.e., nightly) basis.
 An adequate residence is one that is sufficient for meeting both the physical and psychological needs typically met in home environments.
 Therefore, children and youth who lack a fixed, regular, and adequate residence will be considered homeless.